 … when you could easier write:

 When all of the border widths are the same, instead of using:

 The following list properties:

-… could be simplified into:
+… could be simplified into one declaration:

 4.Font and line-height properties

 Font and line-height properties like the ones below:

 This example applies for margin and also for padding, so next, we’ll use as an example the CSS